 On brand new installations, the only repository that Team Kodi includes is their official repository.

-That repository has hundreds of different addons to add new video sources, backgrounds, change Kodi’s look & feel, and even utilities to keep Kodi running smoothly.
+That repository has hundreds of different addons to add new video sources and backgrounds, change Kodi’s look & feel, and even utilities to keep Kodi running smoothly.

 Unfortunately, it doesn’t have many of the most popular Kodi addons.
-Those are all designed by third-party developers, so the first thing we’ll need to do it to enable addons from unknown sources.
+Those are all designed by third-party developers, so the first thing we’ll need to do is to enable addons from unknown sources.

 Next, click on the System icon.
-This is normally found in the bottom-right hand corner of your screen.
+This is usually found in the bottom right-hand corner of your screen.

 As soon as you do, you’ll receive a warning box asking you to confirm your choice.

 You want to be careful whenever you’re installing third-party addons.
-These addons have the same rights and privileges on your device that Kodi does.
+These addons have your device’s same rights and privileges as Kodi does.

 If all you use your device for is streaming, then that’s not such a big deal.
-However, if you’re installing Kodi on your home PC that also has your banking information, you may want to think twice.
+However, think twice if you’re installing Kodi on your home PC, which also has your banking information.

 Click Yes to proceed.

 The toggle switch turns white, meaning the setting is enabled.
-Now you’ll be able to install The Oath addon, as well as any other third-party Kodi addon.
+Now you’ll be able to install The Oath addon, and any other third-party Kodi addon.

 Step 2: Add The Oath’s File Source

 As with most addons, installing The Oath addon is a three-part process.
-In this step, we’re going to tell Kodi where to find the repository that houses the addon we want.
+In this step, we’ll tell Kodi where to find the repository that houses the addon we want.